yangshun/cs3217-problem-sets-writeup/public/ps/PS4/PS4.md

 ##### 1. Bubble shooting (10 points) #####

 Decide on how to allow the user to specify the angle of the bubble to be shot and implement it accordingly.
 Explain how your game handles user input for the angle and implement it.
-Remember to give the shot bubble a velocity!
+Remember to give your user a new bubble after every shot!

 ##### 2. Bubble movement (5 points) #####
 A bubble should be able to

-- travel with its current velocity
+- travel with its current speed and direction
 - reflect off the side walls

 ##### 3. Bubble collisions (10 points) #####
-The game engine should be able to detect the following collisions of the moving bubble:
+The game engine should be able to detect the following collisions of the moving bubble when:

 - It collides with another bubble in the arena.
 - It collides with the top wall